x-govuk/govuk-eleventy-plugin/docs/options.md

     [
       { text: "copyright" },
       { text: "object" },
       { text: "Copyright statement.
-If no value is provided, `© Crown copyright` is displayed below an image of the Royal Coat of Arms." | markdown }
+If no value is provided, `© Crown copyright` is displayed below an image of the Royal Coat of Arms.
+Set to `false` to remove completely." | markdown }
     ],
     [
       { text: "copyright.text" },